craftercms/docs/source/site-administrators/plugin-management.rst

 |

 For plugins with dependencies like the above, take note of the items in the list in the uninstall dialog.
-These dependencies will need to be removed by the user after uninstalling the plugin.
+These dependencies will need to be removed by the user before or after uninstalling the plugin.

-After clicking on the ``Uninstall`` button, a snackbar will appear at the bottom left of the screen informing the user of the plugin uninstall status (success/failure/etc.).
+After clicking on the ``Uninstall`` button, a notification will appear at the bottom left of the screen informing the user of the plugin uninstall status (success/failure/etc.).

 .. figure:: /_static/images/developer/plugins/site-plugins/plugins-snackbar-uninstalled.jpg
    :align: center